zphixon/sponk/README.md

   * scope: option\<scope\>
     * maybe rc\<refcell\>
     * function
-      * interpreter pushes value's scope before calling - would get expensive
+      * clones interpreter's scope upon creation - would get expensive
         * analysis to not waste memory
         * do nothing and allow reflection
+      * interpreter pushes value's scope before calling
+        * might allow for closures
     * instance
       * used for fields, methods